jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 ### HOT LINE TAG
 - All closing is disabled
 - One trip-to-lockout
-- Trips out all 3 phases no matter which mode
+- Trips out all 3 phases no matter which mode recloser is in
-- - HLT has two separate latches for remote and local - both need to be off to deactivate HLT
+- Two separate latches - one for remote and one for local (toggle switch) - both need to be off to deactivate HLT
 - ==Form6 takes precedence over cold load pickup, non-reclosing, and fast trips disabled
-- ==HLT opens all 3 phases independent mode or timing that defines the trip time
-- ==specific curve allowed to be programmed for HLT?
-- ==form 6 allowed activation from other sources, but only allowed deactivation when all sources are disabled
-	- ==may only be reset by the source that set it (if activated at the operator panel, must be deactivated there, and not by SCADA)
 - ==Add definite time delay for HLT elements?
 - ==HLT will act on whatever is fastest, active curve or time delay
 - ==If above ground pickup and below phase, trips all 3 phases on TCC1 or HLT definite time delay?